wgx/blog.willgrant.org/_posts/2026-07-23-the-hardest-way-to-make-gif.md

 ## Step 4: Crop frames

 The alignment of each 4 frames within the 35mm frame is not exact (this is a plastic camera from the 1990s after all).
 In fact frames 1 and 2 are a different width to frames 3 and 4, so I’ll need to crop each frame, then align them as layers manually in Affinity.
-Making the frames 50% transparency helps as a rudimentary form on [onion skinning](https://en.wikipedia.org/wiki/Onion_skinning).
+Making the frames 50% transparency helps as a rudimentary form of [onion skinning](https://en.wikipedia.org/wiki/Onion_skinning).

 <video controls width="640" height="360">
     <source src="/images/hgif-affinity.mp4" type="video/mp4">